kashishrohira/GymBros/README.md

 When a new user creates a profile, there are a number of actions that can be done including:
-- Fitness tracking - users can log their workouts including, exercise type, duration, calories burned etc.
+- Fitness tracking - users can log their workouts including, exercise type, number of reps etc.
 - Follow other users - this enables them to see others' workout updates and progress
 - Goals and challenges - users can set fitness goals and